9 Best Ambient AI Medical Scribes 2026

 How We Tested: Evaluation Methodology

-Choosing an AI medical scribe based on marketing claims is like choosing an antibiotic based on the drug rep’s brochure — you need the evidence, not the pitch.
-Here is exactly how we evaluated the nine products in this guide, what data we used, and where our assessment has limitations.
+Choosing an AI medical scribe based on marketing claims alone is risky.
+Here is how we evaluated the nine products in this guide, what data we used, and where our assessment has limitations.

 Evaluation Framework